Azabell1993/c-programming-structPointer_data_structure_2023/C_functional programming/README.md

 > but if you have alot of parameter, don't use like this code.
 > so I make this repository at information about functional programming.

-I want make functinal code at last year, but I don't have what I can make this skills. so I make C-code like LAMDA in this year.
+I want make functinal code at last year, but I don't have what I can make this skills. so I make C-code like lambda in this year.
 (but.....There is a very subjective developer intention from @Azabell1993.)

-I will make Lamda at C Programming Under method of Java Functional Programming.
+I will make lambda at C Programming Under method of Java Functional Programming.
 ```
 () -> {}
 () -> 1